or810/MachineLearning/README.md

 // Note:
 // As per Polymophism rules, the given object
 // should be downcasted explicitly.
+// Moreover, only models from this project
+// may be loaded.
 ```

 ### The model's prediction based on what it has learned: